godfrednanaowusu/osanimos/README.md

-# amasan-os
+# osanim-os
 **Platform Agnostic Operating System**
 This operating systems is intended to be 100% compatible with IOT standards, compatible with all popular hardware/devices/softwares.
 It has the beauty of apple products, Windows' abundant software resources, efficiency and security of linux.
-Amasan-OS is the next generation operating system.
+Osanim-OS is the next generation operating system.
 #
 * Turning these devices on will be instantenous
 * Its processing power will be as powerful as quantum